NamiraMujawar/Bank_Marketing_Effectiveness_Prediction/README.md

 By incorporating bank marketing effectiveness prediction into their operations, financial institutions can make data-driven decisions, optimize marketing efforts, and achieve higher customer engagement, loyalty, and revenue.

+#**Problem Statement**

+The data is related to direct marketing campaigns (phone calls) of a Portuguese banking institution.
+The marketing campaigns were based on phone calls.
+Often, more than one contact to the same client was required, in order to assess if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+The classification goal is to predict if the client will subscribe to a term deposit (variable y).